Curves of Minimax Curvature: Introduction

 The first published work on Problem (P) appears to be that of Moser \cite{moser2022} where it is studied for curves in $\mathbb R^n$, followed by the extension to Riemannian manifolds in \cite{gallagher2023elastica}.
-In \cite{moser2022} $\infty$-elastica are defined as minimisers of the sum of maximum curvature and a penalty term which is a kind of $L^2$-distance between curves.
-In order to obtain differential equations which characterise $\infty$-elastica, Moser studies the Euler--Lagrange equations for the sum of $p$-elastic energy with the same penalty term, in the limit $p\to \infty$.
-From the differential equations Moser obtains a classification of $\infty$-elastica as concatenations of circular arcs and straight lines, similar to the solutions of the Markov-Dubins problem, except that $\infty$-elastica can contain more than three pieces, and closed loops are allowed.
+In \cite{moser2022} $\infty$-elastica are defined as minimizers of the sum of maximum curvature and a penalty term which is a kind of $L^2$-distance between curves.
+In order to obtain differential equations which characterize $\infty$-elastica, Moser studies the Euler--Lagrange equations for the sum of $p$-elastic energy with the same penalty term, in the limit $p\to \infty$.
+From the differential equations Moser obtains a classification of $\infty$-elastica as concatenations of circular arcs and straight lines, similar to the solutions of the Markov--Dubins problem, except that $\infty$-elastica can contain more than three pieces, and closed loops are allowed.
 If we denote by $O$ a full circle with the maximum curvature, and $C,S$ as before, the conclusion is that $\infty$-elastica can be of type $CSOSOC$, perhaps with more or less loops and straight line segments, or of type $CC\ldots C$ with any number of $C$ segments and such that the interior segments have equal length and alternating orientation.

-The present work takes a fundamentally different approach to that of Moser: we show that by using the same technique applied in \cite{KayNoa2013}, Problem (P) can be reformulated as an optimal control problem without any approximation by $p$-elastic energy.
+The present work takes a fundamentally different approach to that of Moser: we show that by using the same technique applied in \cite{Kaya2017} and \cite{KayNoa2013}, Problem (P) can be reformulated as an optimal control problem without any approximation by $p$-elastic energy.
 As usual, the maximum principle then provides us with necessary conditions for optimality in the form of differential equations for the state and costate variables, and constraints on the control.
-A careful analysis of these conditions -- in particular of the phase portrait of the switching function, which is very similar to the analysis of the Markov--Dubins problem in \cite{Kaya2017, Kaya2019} -- allows us to draw similar conclusions to Moser's about which types of curves can be optimal.
+A careful analysis of these conditions -- in particular of the phase portrait of the switching function, which is very similar to the analysis of the Markov--Dubins problem in \cite{Kaya2017, Kaya2019} -- allows us to draw similar conclusions to Moser's about which types of curves satisfy the necessary condition.